ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   In the following code block, there are three options for what the value of the level variable might be: the numbers 1, 2, or 3.
         *   If the value of the level variable is the number 1, the value of the msg variable is set to 'Good luck on the first test' and so on with each case.
         *   Each case ends with the break keyword which will tell the JavaScript interpreter to skip the rest of this code block and continue onto the next.
+*   Type Coercion & Weak Typing
+    -   If you use a data type JavaScript did not expect, it tries to make sense of the operation rather than report an error.
+    -   JavaScript can convert data types behind the scenes to complete an operation.
+This is known as type coercion.
+For example, a string '1' could be converted to a number 1 in the following expression: ('1' > 0).
+As a result, the above expression would evaluate to true.
+    -   JavaScript is said to use Weak Typing because the data type for a value can change.
+Some other languages require that you specify what data type each variable will be.
+They are said to use Strong Typing.
+    -   Type coercion can lead to unexpected values in your code and also cause errors.
+Therefore, when checking if two values are equal, it is considered better to use strict equals operators === and !== rather than == and != as these strict operators check that the value and data types match.